-Which column in the PDB file specified by mgridforcefile contains the atom charge.
+Description: Which column in the PDB file specified by mgridforcefile contains the atom charge.
 By default, the charge value specified for the short-range Columb interactions are also used for the grid force.
 Both mgridforcecol and mgridforceqcol can be specified, in which case the apparent charge of the atom will be the product of the two values.

-• mgridforcepotfile < tag > < grid potential file name >

-Description: File specifying the grid size, coordinates, and potential values.

-• mgridforcevolts < tag > < grid potential units in eV/charge >

-Description: If set, the grid potential values are expressed in eV.
-Otherwise, values are in kcal/(mol charge)

-• mgridforcescale < tag > < scale factor for grid potential >

-Acceptable Values: Vector of decimals $scale_x \ scale_y \ scale_z$
+- mgridforcepotfile < tag > < grid potential file name > Acceptable Values: UNIX file name Description: File specifying the grid size, coordinates, and potential values. - mgridforcevolts < tag > < grid potential units in eV/charge > Acceptable Values: yes or no Default Value: no Description: If set, the grid potential values are expressed in eV.
+Otherwise, values are in kcal/(mol charge) - mgridforcescale < tag > < scale factor for grid potential > Acceptable Values: Vector of decimals scale_x scale_y scale_z Default Value: 1 1 1 three scale factors may be updated between "run" commands by the updategridforcescale command.
+In the special case when "0 0 0" is given for this option, the corresponding grid potential can be used a collective variable in the Colvars module (Sec.
+9), allowing the use of restraint potentials and fully time-dependent forces.

-Description: Scale factor applied to the grid potential values

-• updategridforcescale < tag > < scale factor for grid potential > Acceptable Values: Vector of decimals $scale_x$ $scale_y$ $scale_z$
+Description: Defines the scale factors that modulate the amplitude of the grid potential forces in each dimension.
+When the three values are the same number, the grid potential's value is also included in the MISC column of the energy output.
+After initialization, the updategridforcescale < tag > < scale factor for grid potential > Acceptable Values: Vector of decimals scale_x scale_y scale_z Default Value: 1 1 1

-Description: Scale factor applied to the grid potential values.
-Can be issued between "run" commands.
+Description: Provides new scale factors to be applied to the grid potential values.
+This comand can be issued between "run" commands to modify the amplitude of the grid potential.
+The values provided remain constant for the duration of each "run" command.

-• mgridforcecont1 < tag > < Is grid continuous in the direction of the first basis vector > Acceptable Values: yes or no
+- mgridforcecont1 < tag > < Is grid continuous in the direction of the first basis vector > Acceptable Values: yes or no - Default Value: no